GLab/glab.github.io/manuals/user/element/device/executable_archive.md

 If the nlXTP guest modules are installed, the following command-and-control interface is available.

-If there is a so-called start script with filename `auto_exec.sh` in the root of the archive, this script will be executable automatically after an upload.
+If there is a so-called start script with filename `auto_exec.sh` in the root of the archive, this script will be executed automatically after an upload.
 The status of this script will be constantly monitored by writing certain files into a directory called `exec_status` inside the archive directory.
 The standard output of the start script will be saved to `exec_status/out` and will be included in an archive download.

 It is possible to write custom status information into the file `exec_status/custom_status`.
 This status can be read and is accessible via the ToMaTo API or the webfrontend.